Part 1 of the hybrid cloud architecture video series: Connectivity

 What kind of integration tools will make it easier to connect with your services and other third-party services?

-Using the example of a sample application called Stock Trader, we’re going to break down the essentials of how to stay connected throughout your hybrid cloud architecture.
+Using the example of a sample application called Stock Trader, we’re going to break down the essentials of how to stay connected throughout your hybrid cloud arc

 Stay tuned for the rest of the videos in this hybrid cloud architecture series, which are coming soon.

 Part 3: Security—What are the right solutions to ensure that you can take advantage of your existing on-prem assets (and the security and the ease of use that you have there) while securely moving some of your assets to a public or private cloud?
-(View video here.)
+(Video coming soon.)

 Learn more about hybrid cloud